-Investment in subsidiary
+Investment in subsidiaries

-The consolidated financial statements comprise the results and position of the Company and the Group as at 31 October 2020, which is a common year end of all subsidiaries forming part of the Group.
-The list of subsidiaries consolidated is disclosed in Note 4.
+The list of subsidiaries is disclosed in Note 4.
 Control is achieved when the Group is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.